 This technique is used by the largest telescopes that have been built in the last decade.
 This includes the Keck Telescopes (Hawaii), the Nordic Optical Telescope (Canary Islands), the New Technology Telescope (Chile), and the Telescopio Nazionale Galileo (Canary Islands), among others.

-These inferometers are used the purposes of astronomy, quantum mechanics, nuclear physics, fiber optics, and other fields of scientific research.
+These interferometers are used for the purposes of astronomy, quantum mechanics, nuclear physics, fiber optics, and other fields of scientific research.
 Active optics are also being investigated for use in X-ray imaging, where actively deformable grazing incidence mirrors would be employed.

-Active Optics are not to be confused with Adaptive Optics, a technique which operates on a much shorter timescale to compensate for atmospheric effects.
-The influences that active optics compensate for (temperature, gravity) are intrinsically slower, and have a larger amplitude in aberration.
+Active Optics are not to be confused with Adaptive Optics, a technique that operates on a much shorter timescale to compensate for atmospheric effects.
+The influences that active optics compensate for (temperature, gravity) are intrinsically slower and have a larger amplitude in aberration.

 On the other hand, Adaptive Optics corrects for atmospheric distortions that affect the image.
 These corrections need to be much faster, but also have smaller amplitude.
 Because of this, adaptive optics uses smaller corrective mirrors (often the second, third or fourth mirror in a telescope).

 We have written many articles about optics for Universe Today.
 Here’s The Photon Sieve Could Revolutionize Optics, What did Galileo Invent?, What did Isaac Newton Invent?, What are the Biggest Telescopes in the World?